 Here are some photos showing how much meat you can fit in the 18.5" WSM versus the 22.5" WSM.
 Click any of the photos to view a larger image.

 In the 18.5" WSM, the chickens touch the underside of the top cooking grate—they do not in the 22.5" WSM.
 Notice that I squeezed 5 beer can chickens onto the bottom grate of the 22.5" cooker.

 Baby Back Ribs

 These photos show the same 15.39 pound whole packer brisket on the top grate of each cooker.
-This brisket could be cooked in the 18-1/2" WSM by "shoehorning" it between the grate handles and it would shrink during cooking, but a 12 pound brisket would be a more comfortable fit.
+This brisket could be cooked in the 18.5" WSM by "shoehorning" it between the grate handles or laying it across a small bowl or a chunk of smoke wood and it would shrink during cooking, but a 12 pound brisket would be a more comfortable fit.